Evavic44/Learn-JavaScript/02-Fundamentals-Part-2/00_strict_mode/README.md

 ```

 We can see JavaScript throws an error that `interface` is a reserved identifier, thanks to enabling the Strict mode.
-There are other reserved identifier, some we have alreadt looked at in section 1 when we learned about Naming conventions in JavaScript.
+There are other reserved identifier, some we have already looked at in section 1 when we learned about Naming conventions in JavaScript.

 ```js
 const private = "444";